 On the Clearsurance ranking of the best car insurance companies, you can get car insurance quotes from select companies.

-When getting auto insurance quotes, it’s important that you’re comparing quotes with the same coverages and limits, otherwise it’s not a true price comparison among the companies.
+When getting auto insurance quotes, it's important that you're comparing quotes with the same coverages and limits, otherwise, it's not a true price comparison among the companies.

-How to select your car insurance coverage
+How can you select your car insurance coverage?

 Each state has its own minimum car insurance requirements and limits, so as a baseline, you'll need at least as much coverage as your state requires simply to be legal on the road.
 However, it's not wise to simply buy the minimum coverage required as you'll likely be underinsured in the event of a costly accident, and you won't have any protection for your own vehicle with the minimum coverage.